Things To Do In Krabi

 Krabi Town has more of a backpacker feel to it, with cheaper accommodation and a lot of great street food on the weekend.

-The last one is Railay, where there are no roads and pavements, stunning beaches but where the prices are at its highest.
+The last one is Railay, where there are no roads and pavements and stunning beaches but where the prices are highest.